 There are two different classes for children of elementary school age during the Sunday School hour.

-Confirmation is a year-long experience for 6th graders as they prepare to join the church.
-If you would like more information, contact Rev. Denna Hornby.
+Beginning in the Fall, Confirmation is a year-long experience for 6th graders as they prepare to join the church.
+If you would like more information.

 First Youth is for students who are 7th-12th graders.
 They study scripture and topics relevant to life as young people.
 “We are an open and accepting space and questions are always welcome!”
 This class meets in the Loft above the Fellowship Hall.
-Contact Rev. Denna Hornby for details.
+Contact Paul Davis for details.

 The FUMCOR Young Adult and College Class is a reconciling group made up of anyone who identifies as a young adult (generally ages 20-35).
 As followers of Christ, we are committed to upholding the baptismal vow to resist evil, injustice, and oppression in whatever forms they present themselves, and to respect the dignity of every human being no matter their background.
 We study scripture, church history & tradition, as well as social issues.
 Our class is meant to teach us about the church, the world, and our place in both as we navigate our way into full-fledged adulthood and the professional world.
 We also get together outside of church a few times per year.
-Contact Josh Sumter if you have questions about the class.
+Follow the link below to find out more about opportunities for Young Adults.

 This is a very supportive class geared toward older adults.
 They have been meeting for 45+ years.
 They study the Bible primarily in light of social concerns.
 The class is led primarily by group discussions, teacher lectures, and outside speakers.
 If interested, please contact Peg Ashline.